 Let’s work together!
 We invite you to submit a project proposal for nature-based solutions for climate adaptation.
 Learn more below.

 Thematic grants shall support projects that demonstrate NbS for climate adaptation through interventions such as integrated risk management, ecosystem restoration, and biodiversity conservation.
+These activities shall promote disaster risk reduction and participatory protection, management, and enhancement of forests and coastal and/or marine ecosystems that provide multiple products and services.

 Site-based Grants will support gender-responsive and community-based nature-based solutions (NbS) projects to help reduce vulnerability and increase resilience to climate change impacts in priority program areas.